AMBOSELI BABOON PROJECT

 Rules for data entry vary slightly for the different types of interaction data.
 In general, two copies of each dataset are entered (to allow for proofing later).
 Because the proofing program works by comparing the datasets line by line, entering both versions in the same order is critical.
 All datasheets should be numbered and the same order followed by both people entering.
 In addition, data enterers should clearly note (in pencil) any observed errors directly on the photocopies (be sure to initial and date the note).

-When entering data remember that there is a log book associated with each type of data and keep it updated as you go.
+There is a log book associated with each type of data.
+Keep it updated as you go.
 Always update the log book once you have finished entering a file.

 Grooming

-As of September 2007, four columns get entered (Only three columns previously).
-The four columns are date, actor, actee, and act (G).
+There are five columns that need to be entered: date, actor, actee, act, and observer.
 These headers must always be entered in lowercase.
-The actor is the first individual and the actee is the second.
+The actor is the first individual indicated in the data and the actee is the second.
 The names must always be a three letter name.
-An example of a grooming data sheet is shown below.

 Always remember to enter the file in the corresponding logbook when finished.